Recipe book

 Gazpacho +bread

 This is a summer dish.
-If making in winter, I wouldn't bother with fresh tomatoes and use tinned instead.
+If making in winter, I wouldn't bother with fresh tomatoes and use tinned instead (if doing that, leave out the tomato juice too).

 I didn't find a good way to add protein to this without compromising the flavour.